The Red Violin: Filming

 The film is an international co-production, allowing for a larger budget to be accumulated from various sources, making The Red Violin one of the most costly Canadian films produced to date.
 Its final budget was $15 million.
 Girard and McKellar employed a few crew members from their previous film, Thirty Two Short Films About Glenn Gould (1993), including cinematographer Alain Dostie, editor Gaétan Huot and actor Colm Feore.

-The co-production also allowed for shooting in Canada, China and around Europe, including the cities of Vienna, Shanghai and Montreal.
+The co-production also allowed for shooting in Canada, China, and around Europe, including Montreal, Shanghai and Vienna.
 Girard, McKellar and producer Niv Fichman went location scouting at the beginning of production, visiting Prague and Hong Kong and meeting writers who helped correct foreign-language dialogue.
-Ultimately, they decided they needed to film in Vienna and Shanghai to properly depict those cities.
+Ultimately, they decided they needed to film in Vienna and Shanghai to depict those cities properly.
 Lord Frederick Pope's estate was Chicheley Hall while his concerts were filmed at the Sheldonian Theatre at Oxford University.
 In Cremona, Italy, Girard visited violin-making schools and met some people who made the instruments, recruiting some as extras.

 The most challenging part was securing permission from the government of China to simulate the Cultural Revolution in Shanghai, with Fichman travelling to China seven times before the government allowed shooting, which took place only five days later.
 Shooting in Shanghai took place on Hong Zhen Old Street in the Hongkou District.
 Hundreds of Chinese police, with guns, closed the streets where shooting took place, due to the 450 extras loudly calling for revolution.
 Fichman claimed "there was the possibility that we were going to cause a riot".
 The action in the Montreal segments was the most complex, which Girard said put the greatest strain on himself and the cast.
 Filming completed after six months, with shooting on 60 of those days.